-Cue NIST and bioanalytical chemist Ashley Beasley Green (shown here with a mass spectrometer).
-Ashley leads our urine albumin standardization program, and she’s working to develop the first standard reference material for albumin in human urine, which can improve accuracy of measurements for diagnosing and managing kidney disease.
+Cue NIST and bioanalytical chemist Ashley Beasley Green (shown here with a liquid chromatography-mass spectrometer).
+Ashley leads our urine albumin standardization program, and she’s working to develop a standard reference material for albumin in human urine, which can improve the accuracy of measurements for diagnosing and managing kidney disease.

 Follow us on social media for more like this from all across NIST!